 Happy almost-Super-Bowl!
 I couldn’t help myself from making another pretzel recipe for the game.

-J and I will be doing what any good mildly antisocial couple does and watching the big game by ourselves at home, in our pajamas.
-Except also with tons of food.
-Like way, way too much for 2 people.
+We will be watching the big game by ourselves at home, in our pajamas.
+With tons of food – way, way too much for 2 people.

 Actually, we don’t usually watch the game in solitude like this, but my current job is a lot more socially stimulating than the one I had for the past few years, and being an introvert (in the sense that talking to people drains me of energy), I find myself needing more down time at home than I used to.
 I think you’ve gotta listen to your body on these matters.
 Plus, we won’t have rowdy guests to complain about afterward and everything we eat gets to be vegan.
 I’m trying some recipes from other bloggers that I’ve had my eye on for a while, so it should be fun 🙂

 I know it’s a little late to add a yeast bread recipe to your Super Bowl lineup, but maybe for watching the Olympics?
 Or anytime, really.
 These baked pretzel empanadas are pretty insane.
 It kind of reminds me of Hot Pockets, back when I used to subject my body to ingesting those (college/grad school).
 They had a pretzel bread version that was definitely my favorite.

 So consider these pretzel empanadas to be like pretzel Hot Pockets, except that they leave you feeling satisfied and happy, instead of leaving you full of disappointment and empty calories.

 Hope that whatever you’re doing for the Super Bowl (or whatever you are doing this weekend instead) is relaxing & fun!